BrandonJessup/Life-Below/Documentation/Open Questions.md

     - Where do workers come from?
     - Where do military units come from?
     - Idea:
-        - The player is given a choice of units/structures each time they reach an energy checkpoint.
+        - The player is given a choice of units/structures each time they reach an energy threshold.
         - Examples of things offered might be:
             - 1 worker or 1 combat unit.
             - 1 combat unit or 1 defensive structure.
             - 1 wall or 1 defensive structure.
-        - Energy checkpoints would be at some arbitrary amount representing a percentage of the energy required to complete the mission.
+        - Energy thresholds would be at some arbitrary amount representing a percentage of the energy required to complete the mission.
-        - This design would mean that the player would no longer be able to pay for units and structures, and would only be able to obtain units and structures offered to them by the energy checkpoints.
+        - This design would mean that the player would no longer be able to pay for units and structures, and would only be able to obtain units and structures offered to them by the energy thresholds.
 - What is the behavior of enemy units while not aggroed by the player?
     - Do they gradually creep towards the enemy base?
     - Do they move around randomly?